 Whenever you touch the ALT sign on your keyboard or see it, remember Anto Coaches book #Isetfoot and share and sell on my behalf.

-Have you ever had near misses with flights or some other risky adventures?
+Have you ever had near misses with flight?

 It’s seasoned travellers that are usually caught up “kiherehere tu” I can make it, I know the drills.

 Truth is, it just comes down to poor time management as Washington Blessing’s book Its About Time will let you know.

 We seek serious adventures like Gorilla tracking, Bungee jumping at Victoria Falls, Canopy walk in Rwanda, desert hikes, sand dune bashing among others.